| A note from the designerPeople often ask what is so special about the Spot-On Sundial and

 America, but with a few going to other far-flung locations such

+as the Caribbean and Bali.
 A few years later, we introduced arange of stainless steel sundials.

 These are made from 10 mm. stainless steel, so are virtually impossible